 - I would first add a separator to the tank.
 Ideally, use one with small holes to allow water to pass through.
 You will only need to separate a small section of the aquarium.

-- Add some hot or boiling water to a plastic bag or a clean, chemical-free hot water bottle.
+- Add hot or boiling water to a plastic bag or a clean, chemical-free hot water bottle.

 - Place the bag or bottle into the sectioned-off area of the tank, away from the glass.
 Hot water can crack the glass.